czechoa/Computer-Graphics/README.md

 Phong's algorithm.
 ==================

-Illumination of the reflection of light from the sphere depends on the sphere's parameters and the intensity of light and angle of incidence.
+The second program displays the reflection of light from the sphere depends on the parameters of the sphere and the intensity of the light and the angle of incidence.
 Sample views
 ===================